 Even as the LimeWire damages case grinds its way through the courts, a group of film and music artists led by wealthy film producer and founder of FilmOn.com Alki David are suing CBS Interactive and CNET for distributing the LimeWire application.

-iOS App of the Week I decided to avoid last week's royal rave-up by engaging in some retail therapy.
+iOS App of the WeekiOS App of the Week I decided to avoid last week's royal rave-up by engaging in some retail therapy.
 We’ve seen a number of shopping-related apps recently, but this price-comparison app is the one I've found most useful when I’m in shopping mode.

 Consumer organisation Which? reckons Facebook provides one of the worst free webmail services available.